dimfeld/spacelog-levelstring/README.md

 on all the matching loggers.

-This is designed so that you can easily enable certain debug levels using an environment variable or your other method of choice, similar to the NPM module `debug`.
+This is designed so that you can easily enable certain debug levels using methods such as an environment variable or an HTTP endpoint.

 ```go
 // From some variable